Skip to content

 def str = "Hello, Groovy!"

-println str.indexOf("Groovy") // Output 7
+println str.indexOf("Groovy") // Outputs 7

 String Comparison

-You can use operators like ==, !=, <, >, <=, >= to compare strings.
+Compare strings using operators like ==, !=, <, >, <=, and >=.

 groovy